sigasi/sigasi_insights/content/manual/tools.md

 ## Setting the preferred editor

-To open the Sigasi Studio editor from Xilinx, you first have to configure Sigasi Studio as preferred editor in [/manual/opening#Xilinx Vivado] or [/manual/opening#Xilinx ISE].
+To open the Sigasi Studio editor from Xilinx, you first have to configure Sigasi Studio as preferred editor in [Vivado](/manual/opening#xilinx-vivado) or [ISE](/manual/opening#xilinx-ise).

 ## Importing Xilinx Projects in Sigasi Studio

-## Vivado
+### Vivado

-The process of importing a Xilinx Vivado project is explained in [/tech/generating-sigasi-project-vivado-project]
+The process of importing a Xilinx Vivado project is explained in [Generating a Sigasi project from a Vivado project](/tech/generating-sigasi-project-vivado-project).

-## ISE
+### ISE

-The process of importing a Xilinx ISE project is explained in [/tech/importing-xilinx-ise-project-sigasi]
+The process of importing a Xilinx ISE project is explained in [Importing a Xilinx ISE project in Sigasi](/tech/importing-xilinx-ise-project-sigasi).

 ## Xilinx Preferences

-## Vivado
+### Vivado

 You can change the Xilinx Vivado installation location by selecting **Window > Preferences > Sigasi > Toolchains > Xilinx Vivado**.
 Sigasi Studio needs this path to find the Xilinx Vivado libraries.

-## ISE
+### ISE

 You can change the Xilinx ISE installation location by selecting **Window > Preferences > Sigasi > Toolchains > Xilinx ISE**.
 Sigasi Studio needs this path to find the Xilinx Vivado libraries and to run the ISim compiler and simulator.